The Changing Landscape of PR and How Companies Can Capitalize

 7. Require Marketing Coordination

-PR has changed.
-Marketing’s relationship with PR has changed, and the way your team interacts with the media has changed, bringing opportunities for increased visibility and recognition.
+Public relations has changed.
+Marketing’s relationship with public relations has changed, and the way your team interacts with the media has changed, bringing opportunities for increased visibility and recognition.
 One Jerry Maguire slogan still rings true: “Help me help you.”
 The more your organization embraces the new PR landscape, the more your company evolves with the new media and the more your team engages across platforms, the more you will be able to capitalize on what lies ahead.